 Should you incorporate green juices into your daily routine to be healthier?
 Maybe you are wondering what green juice can actually do for your body and what benefits it can offer?
 Do you actually need it and is it good for you?

+Top health experts at Click Pharmacy insist on the effectiveness of green juice as a healthy diet option.
 There is no doubt that green juice offers many health benefits but before you start drinking green juices, make sure you go for the right type and focus on ingredients that will be beneficial for your particular health concern.

 What is green juice?

 Green juice is a type of juice made from fresh green vegetables or powdered greens.
 In some cases, it’s also made with some fruits and has an addition of herbs or spices.
 Although there is no rule on the amount of fruits to add to your juice in relation to greens, it’s best to keep fruits to a minimum to keep the sugar content low.
 However, if you are just starting out, you may want to use more fruits, just to get used to the flavours.
 You could start with 40% fruits and 60% vegetables and then adjust the ratio as you get used to the taste.

 Green juice contains a variety of vitamins, minerals and other beneficial compounds and it feeds your body the nutrients it needs to help you stay healthy.

 Disclaimer: This post contains affiliate links which means I may get a small commission if you purchase a product after clicking on a link.
 This does not cost you anything.